Redeem-Grimm-Satoshi/Automify-Chat/README.md

 # AutomX-Innovation
-AutomifyChat is a simple webchat application for java developers, For them to easily share ideas and build new amazing applications
+AutomifyChat is a simple mobile app for Java developers around the world to Chat, Share Ideas and Solutions.

 # Logo
 ![automifychat logo](images/logo.png)